narrrl/akan-discord-bot/README.md

 # Akan Discord-Bot

-This Bot just is a fun project for my own Discord Server, don't expect high quality (it got even worde from time to time lol) code or unique features.
+This Bot just is a fun project for my own Discord Server, don't expect high quality (it got even worse from time to time lol) code or unique features.
 You can download and edit the bot however you want.

 ## Installation